Capturing an Electron in the Virtual State: Model

-{\it Model––}We consider a TQD system attached to two electronic reservoirs as shown in Fig.~\ref{fig:scheme}.
-The central dot is continuously monitored by detecting the current through a capacitively-coupled quantum point contact (QPC)~\cite{gustavsson:2006,fujisawa:2006}.
+We consider a TQD system attached to two electronic reservoirs as shown in Fig.~\ref{fig:scheme}.
+The central dot is continuously monitored by detecting the current through a capacitively-coupled QPC \cite{gustavsson:2006,fujisawa:2006}.
 The Hamiltonian for the TQD system is given by